Maggot-Freak/Maggot-Freak/README.md

 -  ***16+*** to interact on safe server.
 I hide anyone I find annoying (mostly people who are being assholes)
 - ***18+*** to interact on 18+ server (obviously)
--  I generally dislike DNIs... however I will say that if I find out that someone is **pro-contact or part of the TCC**, I will **__BLOCK/HIDE__** them.
-I'm sorry, they just make me VERY uncomfortable.
+-  I don't care for DNIs, I just block and hide!
+Very liberally.
+To be honest.
 - Selfshipper.
 Ponies of my f/os usually have 'F/O' in their name.
 - ***P.L.U.R***, and I fucking mean it. ***Be nice to people.***
 -  Mostly just here to create ponies and sit around.